SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 For most common Linux distros, you should then be able to start SlimeVR by simply executing the AppImage.
 Config and logs will be stored in `~/.config/dev.slimevr.SlimeVR/`

+# Serial Console

+In able to gain access to the Serial Console on Linux, you will need to grant your user account access to PlatformIO devices.
+Without the correct access, the Serial Console will continue to display "Connection to serial lost, Reconnecting..." after a SlimeVR tracker has been connected via USB.

+The recommended way to gain access is by installing PlatformIO's udev rules.
+This can be done using the instructions on this page: <https://docs.platformio.org/en/latest/core/installation/udev-rules.html>

 # Firewall Rules

 On Linux, SlimeVR does not automatically add any firewall rules.
 If you have a firewall installed, you will need to add the rules manually yourself.